-Counseling Personal Counselor Ms. Sonia Singhal Phone: +971 4 399 9000, ext.
-417, +971 4 318 3417 Email: ssinghal@aud.edu
+Personal Counseling Personal Counselor

+Phone: +971 4 399 9000, ext.
+138, +971 4 318 3138

 Students face a variety of challenges, which affect their personal growth, emotional wellbeing and success in university.
 Conflicts and problems often arise which prevent students from reaching their full potential.
 Students may find that their usual ways of handling problems are not working well for some reason.